alban-gerome/javascript/README.md

 I used to have many tabs in Notepad++, a text editor, which all sorts of scripts in Javascript or Python ready for me to copy and paste.
 Then I explored DevTools more in depth as ever before to reasearch for an online course on the browser.
 That's how I stumbed upon the snippets and the overrides in DevTools Sources.
 Instead of copy and pasting code, I might have created a bookmarklet.
 Bookmarklets become quickly impractical after a few lines of Javascript because you need to remove all code indentation and line feed-carriage returns.
 That's not fun, therefore keeping code in a text editor came in handy.
 But now with DevTools Source snippets, I saved them all as separate snippets.

+And then as an 11th hour experiment, I wanted to understand the difference between DevTools Source snippets and overrides.
+Chrome lets you edit the HTML of a given page just for you.
+But then the page will forget these changes as you return to that page later or refresh it.
+With overrides, you can make Chrome remember to reproduce these changes for you.
+I was able to use that to add an inline script tag in the head of one the pages I work with, before every other script loads on the page.

+You might have experience with writing Chrome extensions.
+That's a lot of fun, but companies often lock down that feature.
+But DevTools snippets and overrides might still work for you.
+With these, I am able to circumvent these limitations, but also simplify the code that my code extension would need.
+I use overrides for code logic I want to apply at page load, and snippets for what I need to do after the page has loaded.
+By page, I mean both traditional web page and single-page application view.

 <a id="Table-of-contents"></a>
 ### Table of contents:
 ----------------------